-This decadent chocolate orange ice cream combines two fabulous flavors into one delicious ice cream, rich dark chocolate and warm, fresh oranges.
+This decadent chocolate orange ice cream combines two fabulous flavors into one delicious ice cream, rich natural cocoa powder and fresh tangy oranges.

 Do oranges and chocolate go together?

 Absolutely.
-Oranges and chocolate is a classic parring that dates back hundreds of years.
+Oranges and chocolate is a classic pairing that dates back hundreds of years.
 The rich, intense chocolate contrasts beautifully with the fresh, zesty citrus flavors of the orange.

-Thickened cream: I use thickened cream which as a fat content of about 34%.
+Thickened cream: I use thickened cream which has a fat content of about 34%.
 You could also use heavy cream or heavy whipping cream which is similar.

 How to make chocolate orange ice cream

 See the full recipe card at the end of the post for ingredient amounts and instructions.

 Zest the oranges, taking care not to zest too far down into the bitter white pith, or your ice cream will be bitter.
 Run a knife over the zest several times so it's very finely cut.
 This will help get the maximum orange flavor out of the zest.